Christian Walker Player Props: Diamondbacks vs. Mariners

 Mariners Pitching Rankings

+- The pitching staff for the Mariners has a collective 9.2 K/9, the eighth-best in MLB.

-- The Mariners have the eighth-ranked team ERA among all MLB pitching staffs (3.87).
+- The Mariners' 3.88 team ERA ranks seventh across all league pitching staffs.

+- Mariners pitchers combine to allow 115 home runs (1.1 per game), the ninth-fewest in the league.

-- The righty last appeared on Sunday against the Toronto Blue Jays, when he tossed six innings, allowing four earned runs while giving up four hits.
+- The righty last pitched on Monday against the Minnesota Twins, when he went seven innings, allowing two earned runs while giving up four hits.

-- The 23-year-old has put together a 4.91 ERA and 11 strikeouts per nine innings in nine games this season, while giving up a batting average of .235 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.